ritikmalhotra7/Weather-App/README.md

 ## 🧐 About <a name = "about"></a>

-Weather Application made using Java and Volley.
+Weather Application made using Kotlin, Retrofit, MVVM

 Features -
 - Fetches Weather of the current location